ogunlao/ogunlao.github.io/index.md

 ### Latest News

 - 01 Aug 2021: I will be starting my PhD at Inria-Nancy and Vivoka in October.
-I will be working on research in Speech recognition for Embedded Systems.
+I will be working on Automatic Speech recognition with limited data for Embedded Systems.
 <br/><br/>
 - 12 June 2021: We (a group of 8 research students) implemented the [SAINT paper](https://arxiv.org/abs/2106.01342) in the past week.
 It was so good working as a team to implement every detail in the paper
 <br/><br/>